trinchero18-zz/valhalla-boilerplates/README.md

 </p>

 ## What about this?
-This is an initiative of Valhalla Team that allows you to start a project with structure easy to walk in and a basic tech stack.
+This is an initiative of Valhalla Team that allows you to start a FE project with structure easy to walk in and a basic tech stack.

 ## Installation.